GABINNIELPRO/PORTFOLIO/src/content/work/RAG.md

 ---
 ## Retrieval-Augmented Generation (RAG) System

-> "AI will be the best or worst thing ever for humanity." — Elon Musk

 In industrial environments, operators often struggle to quickly access the right documentation while working on complex equipment.
 At **SKF S2M**, a company specialized in **magnetic bearings**, this challenge was particularly significant for those working in electrical cabinets.
 Traditional methods of consulting manuals were slow and error-prone.

 To address this, we developed an **intelligent system combining RAG (Retrieval-Augmented Generation), speech recognition, and augmented reality**, creating a seamless and intuitive workflow for operators.